bossnass1986/barista/README.md

 * Maintain a separate shopping cart for each supplier I browse
 * Make purchases on any supplier I am browsing
 * Recieve an email confirmation of my order with basic order details and a link to the order detail page
-* Manage my account information shared by all restaurants centrally on my account page
+* Manage my account information shared by all suppliers centrally on my account page
 * Shipping addresses
 * Billing addresses
 * Credit cards associated with my account